Melissa Bell (journalist)

 Melissa Bell is an American journalist and technologist.
 She helped launch the Indian business newspaper Mint, and held several positions at The Washington Post, starting in 2010.
 She and Ezra Klein left the newspaper to co-found the news and opinion website Vox with Matthew Yglesias in 2014.
-Bell was named vice president of growth and analytics for Vox Media in 2015, and has been the company's publisher since 2016.
+Bell was named vice president of growth and analytics for Vox Media in 2015, and was the company's publisher from 2016 until 2024.
+She is the current CEO of Chicago Public Media.

 Education

 Bell attended Georgetown University, in Washington, D.C., and planned to attend law school.
 She was working as a legal assistant at a New York law firm when the September 11 attacks occurred.
 She left New York City a year later and took a variety of jobs, including as a bartender in Vail, Colorado, and a waitress at a race track.
 Encouraged by her mother, she enrolled at Northwestern University's Medill School of Journalism, and interned at India's Hindustan Times.
 She graduated with a master's degree in 2006.